 Your body needs carbs to function but not all carbs are created equally.
 Eating complex carbs and fiber is much better for you because they take longer to break down during digestion.
 Meaning, you won’t experience a giant spike in your blood sugar.

 There are three main types of carbohydrates: starches, sugars, and fiber.
 Starches are complex carbs such as potatoes, beans, and grains like brown rice or quinoa.
 Sugars are both naturally occurring in fruits or added in sweets like chocolate or yogurt.

 Fiber is commonly found in vegetables such as green beans and broccoli.
 It is also found in eggs, meat or fish.
 Complex carbs such as starches, and fiber that are naturally occurring are a safer bet.
 Since your body slowly breaks them down.

 Getting exercise is not only going to help you get in shape and stay healthier it also makes you feel better.
-Find a regime that you enjoy and works with your schedule.
+Find a regime that you enjoy and that works with your schedule.
 It can be as simple as taking a walk around your neighborhood or spending 30 minutes at the gym.

 Everyone’s fitness level is different, so you should consult with your doctor or trainer for a workout plan that is safe for you.
 Have fun with your exercise and don’t be afraid to mix it up so you don’t get bored.
 You can listen to music or find a workout buddy to help you stay motivated.

-Another key component to maintaining an effective diabetes management plan is taking your medication.
+Another key component to maintaining an effective diabetes management plan is taking your type 2 diabetes medication.
 Your doctor may test your blood sugar two to four times a year using the A1C test.
 From there, you will discuss your personal goals and determine the proper medication, meal plan, and exercise level based on your age and other categories.